jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_example.md

 # Example CSS File

-Here is an example CSS file for a skin used to customize the player UI.
+Here is an example CSS file for a skin used to customize the player UI in JW8.
 You can use this skin as a reference for building out your own custom CSS.
+Check out our [demo](https://developer.jwplayer.com/jw-player/demos/customization/custom-css-demo/) of this custom skin in action.

 ## Creating Your Own CSS